Eales96/flu-long-term-agent/README.md

 ## Software requirements
 ### OS Requirements
-The code does not rely on any specific operating system and only requires
+The code does not rely on any specific operating system and only requires that R and Python be installed (see versions and dependencies below).

 ### Python Dependencies
 The Python code was implemented using `Python 3.11`.